egonSchiele/mdpress/README.md

 - comes with [prettify](http://code.google.com/p/google-code-prettify/) integrated, does code highlighting out of the box
 - has an auto-update mode; update your markdown file and mdpress will update your presentation automatically
 - quick install as a ruby gem
+- presentations are tiny and easy to distribute
+- presentations are easy to read as a plain text file

 # Install